-A big contingent of football players from Middle State Tennessee ventured down to wrangle with Ginger taking on all challengers at this big bar in Murfreesboro, Tennesse.
-Even though the battling bear was declawed and wore a muzzle, Smothers remembers the time a 6’3” 270 lbs burly young man and potential NFL prospect underestimated the colossal mammal’s power.
+A big contingent of football players from Middle State Tennessee ventured down to wrangle with Ginger taking on all challengers at this ample bar in Murfreesboro, Tennesse.
+Even though the battling bear was declawed and wore a muzzle, Smothers remembers when a 6’3" 270 lbs burly young man and potential NFL prospect underestimated the colossal mammal’s power and paid dearly.

 "The big ole boy was cocky, had his girlfriend there, and many students had shown up to watch him.
 He really screwed up, man.
 When they started to count down from five, he got into a three-point stance like he’s coming off the ball to tackle that bear, but he didn’t make it."

-Smothers continued, “That bear took him off his feet so fast with a leg sweep [the handler saw what he was about to do], and BZZZT cattle prodded the bear right in the butt.
+Smothers continued, "That bear took him off his feet so fast with a leg sweep [the handler saw what he was about to do], and BZZZT cattle prodded the bear right in the butt.
 The guy went straight back and hit his head.
-They told us that if you go down, put your hands up, and turn your head because she’s trying to bite you.
-But he didn’t have time to do any of that because after he hit his head, blood went everywhere.
-Then she was right on top of him [trying to bite him] and WHAM!
+They told us if you go down, put our hands up, and turn our head because she was trying to bite us.
+But he didn’t have time to do any of that because blood went everywhere after he hit his head.
+Then she was right on top of him [trying to bite him], and WHAM!
 [The bear] broke his nose and knocked him out.
 She pushed his nose into his brain, and he never played a down of football again.
-An ambulance carted him out.”
+An ambulance carted him out."

 "This was the first thing I saw [at the bar]!" remembers a shocked Tracy Smothers retelling the story.
 "I’m not exaggerating.
 It was ‘like that!’" he says while snapping his fingers to emphasize how quick the massacre was that night on that barroom floor.

-After seeing what happened to the football player after wrestling the bear, Tracy Smothers tried to leave the bar, but his friends prevented his escape.
+After seeing what happened to the football player after wrestling the bear, Tracy Smothers tried to flee the bar, but his friends prevented his desperate escape.

-In his interview, Smothers didn’t go into details about his match against Ginger, but we’re confident that it was no easy feat to survive.
+In his interview, Smothers didn’t go into too many details about his match against Ginger, but we’re confident it was no easy feat to survive.

 "I figured a good offense is a good defense.
 I went three three-minute rounds with her.
 Remember, the bears are kind of playing, but you gotta be real careful if you get into it with them."